 In the Alexander Technique we often refer to this cue as a stimulus.

 In Alexander lessons you learn that dealing with physical problems like excessive muscular tension has a lot to do with exploring how you habitually react to stimuli.
-And to realize that you can exercise more choice in how you react to a particular stimulus than you realize.

 I had a computer programmer a year ago who discovered rather quickly after starting lessons that when he was faced with a particularly challenging problem to solve (a very strong stimulus for him) he would habitually react by bending his head and neck severely to the right.